ivgivanov/100-days-of-code/log.md

 **Thoughts:** Adds one more level of abstraction.
 Some parts of the lesson I had to listen twice to get the concet.
 Need practice

 **Link to work:** N/A

+### Day 22: June 23, 2020

+**Today's Progress:** Finished Java Fundamentals course

+**Thoughts:** I think I have sufficient theoretical knowledge to spends the next few days as purely hands-on and refer to some chapters when needed

+**Link to work:** N/A